Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

-Bo: Yeah, and it has been.
-The fact that I really like this song and this—and it doesn’t seem weird to be an Apple commercial.
-I’m like, “Man, you really figured it out.”
+Bo: Yeah, and has been.
+The fact that I really like this song and this—and it doesn’t seem weird to be in an Apple commercial.
+I’m like, “Man, you’ve really figured it out.”

 Jerrod: I mean, but they picked the right people.

 Bo: But that's another thing.
 That’s an interesting thing to ask you.
 Something that feels so hard to me, in terms of being fresh or being exciting, is that the people running the ad agencies at all these big places, Apple, they are like us.
-It’s not like it was in the '70s or whatever and you’re like, it was like films like Taxi Driver then the commercials were like, “Do you have foot fungus?”
+It’s not like it was in the '70s or whatever and you were like—it was films like Taxi Driver then the commercials were like, “Do you have foot fungus?”
 You know what I mean?

 Jerrod: During the Olympics it was insane.
 It was the most emotional commercials.
 The commercials were back-to-back, tugging at your heartstrings.

 Bo: And really well-made and cool.
-I’m saying that Spike Jonze FKA Twigs thing is really, I think, an incredible piece of filmmaking and it’s an Apple commercial.
-It’s like a little hard to fight the man when the man is what you aspire to be.
+I’m saying that Spike Jonze, FKA Twigs thing is really, I think, an incredible piece of filmmaking, and it’s an Apple commercial.
+It’s a little hard to fight the man when the man is what you aspire to be.

-Jerrod: I like the thought of us in a sense like—sometimes I’m like, “Let’s just bring it back to the '60s and just tell everybody that we’re advertising.
+Jerrod: I like the thought of us in a sense—sometimes I’m like, “Let’s just bring it back to the '60s and just tell everybody that we’re advertising.”
 You know what I mean?
-Just like the real Lucille Ball smoking Phillip Morris type of way.
+Just like the real Lucille Ball smoking Philip Morris type of way.
 It's just owned that this is a thing.
-'Cause what I like about that commercial is that it is just about— It’s clearly an ad, do you know what I mean?
+What I like about that commercial is that it is just about—it’s clearly an ad, you know what I mean?

-Jerrod: It’s not apologizing for being like an ad.
+Jerrod: It’s not apologizing for being an ad.